VillagerUnknown/ImmortalVillagers/README.md

 **Features**

 * Villagers cannot die and can optionally "respawn" at the closest bed.
-* Optionally reset Villager Trades by crouching and giving them Paper with a configurable name.
+* Optionally reset Villager Trades by crouching and giving them an Emerald or Emerald Block with a configurable name.
-* Optionally convert Nitwits to Villagers by giving them a Book.
+* Optionally convert Nitwits to Villagers by interacting with them using a Book.
-* Optionally convert Villagers to Nitwits by giving them a Book with a configurable name.
+* Optionally convert Villagers to Nitwits by interacting with them using a Stick with a configurable name.
 * Configurable Zombie and Witch conversion chances.
 * Optionally convert Witches to Villagers by giving them a Golden Apple or Enchanted Golden Apple while they're under the effects of Weakness.